-General freight employed 12,400 in 2016, about 66 percent of the truck transportation total, while specialized freight provided 6,300 jobs or 34 percent.
-To regain its 2006 peak, general freight needs an additional 900 jobs, while specialized freight’s employment set a new peak in 2016, about 100 jobs or 1 percent higher.
+General freight employed 12,700 in 2019, about 67 percent of the truck transportation total, while specialized freight provided 6,200 jobs or 33 percent.
+To regain its 2006 peak, general freight needs an additional 600 jobs, while specialized held its own at 6,200.

-The Portland metro area (Multnomah and Washington counties) and Clackamas County commanded the lion’s share of general freight jobs with about 7,300 or 55 percent of Oregon’s total attributed to the tri-county Portland area in 2006.
-In 2016, the tri-county Portland area averaged 6,300 or 51 percent of general freight’s jobs.
+The Portland-metro area (Multnomah and Washington counties) and Clackamas County commanded the lion’s share of general freight jobs in 2006 with about 7,300 or 55 percent of Oregon’s total.
+In 2019, the Portland tri-county area averaged 6,600 or 52 percent of general freight’s jobs.

-Truck transportation workers were predominantly white, representing 92 percent of the industry’s employment by race in 2016.
-Across all industries whites represented about 88 percent of Oregon’s total employment.
+Truck transportation workers were predominantly white, representing 91 percent of the industry’s employment by race in 2019.
+Across all industries, whites represented about 87 percent of Oregon’s total employment.

-The educational attainment of Oregon truck transportation workers (aged 25 or older) was typically high school or equivalent.
-About 36 percent of the industry’s 2016 workers completed high school but 13 percent did not.
-Together, the two groups comprised 49 percent of truck transportation workers.
-Across all industries, the less than high school group comprised around 11 percent of Oregon’s workers (workers age 25 and older), while the high school group represented 24 percent.
-Truck transportation workers with training beyond high school or an associate’s degree held 32 percent of its jobs, compared with 29 percent across all Oregon industries.
-Nearly one out of four Oregon workers aged 25 or older (24%) obtained a bachelor’s degree or higher level of education, while the share in truck transportation was just over 14 percent.
+Looking at educational attainment, 34 percent of Oregon’s truck transportation workers (aged 25 or older) completed high school in 2019 but 14 percent did not.
+Together, the two groups comprised 48 percent of truck transportation workers.
+Across all industries, the less than high school group comprised around 11 percent of Oregon’s workers, while the high school group represented 24 percent.
+Truck transportation workers with training beyond high school or an associate’s degree held 31 percent of its jobs, compared with 29 percent across all Oregon industries.
+Nearly one out of four Oregon workers aged 25 or older (24%) obtained a bachelor’s degree or higher level of education, while the share in truck transportation was about 15 percent.